stuartlangridge/remote-applause/README.md

 # Remote Applause

 Add remote applause to your online conference.
+[Try it.](https://stuartlangridge.github.io/remote-applause)

 You go to the page and add your conf name; it gives you a link; you give the link to attendees; they get a "clap" button to press; when they press it, your window plays the noise of clapping.